ttu/ruuvitag-sensor/README.md

 ### CI

 Tests are ran automatically with Codeship.
 Codeship's Linux Virtual machine can't install gattlib, so therefore can't use setup.py and have to use requirements_test.txt with CI tests.

-### Requirements

-* Python < 3.5
-    * gattlib won't install when using Python 3.5
-* Linux
-    * There is no working Windows BLE library for Python
-    * Package's Windows support is only for testing and url decoding

 ## License